 A UNEP model of methyl bromide emissions suggests that 80-90 % of methyl bromide QPS use escapes to the atmosphere (UNEP 2019).
-The results from the UNEP model of Australian methyl bromide emissions are shown in Figure 15.
-SE Australian methyl bromide emissions from this model (assuming the speciation of SE Australian methyl bromide emissions from timber, grain exports and strawberry runner production discussed above) are compared to SE Australian emissions calculated from Cape Grim data by ISC in Figure 16 (also Figure 10).
-It is also worth noting that using imports in any given year as a basis for estimating emissions may bring in unrealistic year-to-year variability in calculated emissions as the amount of methyl bromide used in any year can be sourced from both imports and stock-in-hand.
-However, long term growth in methyl bromide stock is unlikely - in order to diminish the impact of short-term impacts of methyl bromide stock changes, 3-year average emissions from the model are also shown in Figure 16.
+The results from the UNEP model of Australian methyl bromide emissions are shown in Figure 13.
+SE Australian methyl bromide emissions from this model (assuming speciation of SE Australian methyl bromide emissions from timber, grain exports and strawberry runner production) are compared to SE Australian emissions calculated from Cape Grim data by ISC in Figure 14 (also Figure 9).
+It is also worth noting that using imports in any given year as a basis for estimating emissions may bring in unrealistic year-toyear variability in calculated emissions as the amount of methyl bromide used in any year can be sourced from both imports and stock-in-hand, however, long term growth in methyl bromide stock is unlikely.
+In order to diminish the impact of short-term impacts of methyl bromide stock changes, 3-year average emissions from the model are also shown in Figure 14.

-Figure 15.
+Figure 13.
 Australian methyl bromide emissions (3-year average) calculated from Australian methyl bromide import data and the modified UNEP emissions model (UNEP 2019.

-Figure 16.
-SE Australian methyl bromide emissions calculated by ISC from Cape Grim in situ AGAGE methyl bromide data (blue) and from a modified UNEP (2018) emissions model (orange, 3-year average) based on Australian methyl bromide imports and the SE Australian methyl bromide consumption for timber/grain exports and strawberry runner production.
+Figure 14.
+SE Australian methyl bromide emissions calculated by ISC from Cape Grim in situ AGAGE methyl bromide data (blue) and from a modified UNEP (2019) emissions model (orange, 3-year average) based on Australian methyl bromide imports and assumed SE Australian methyl bromide consumption patterns.

-The emissions from the model and those derived from atmospheric data for SE Australia show reasonable overall agreement (within 7%, model higher) over the period 2002-2017.
+The emissions from the model and those derived from atmospheric data for SE Australia show reasonable overall agreement over the period 2002-2019.
 The emissions calculated from atmospheric data are consistent with the model emissions for SE Australia and it can be assumed that the model emissions for Australia are close to actual emissions.

-Australian methyl bromide emissions based on the emissions model peaked at about 600 tonnes per year in 1999-2000, falling to 300 tonnes per year in 2006-2007, due in part to declining non-QPS methyl bromide use and also a decline in QPS use (possibly due to reduced grain production as a result of the severe drought in SE Australia), increasing again to 686 tonnes in 2018, due to increased QPS methyl bromide use resulting from grain harvests recovering, trade patterns and trade partner requirements (Figure 15).
-The 412 ODP tonnes of methyl bromide emitted in 2018 are about 41% of Australia's total ODS emissions in ODP tonnes.
+Australian methyl bromide emissions based on the emissions model peaked at about 600 tonnes per year in 1999-2000, falling to 300 tonnes per year in 2006-2007, due to declining QPS and non-QPS methyl bromide use and also a decline in QPS use (possibly due to reduced grain production as a result of the severe drought in SE Australia), increasing again to 630 tonnes in 2019, due to increased QPS methyl bromide use resulting from grain harvests recovering, trade patterns and trade partner requirements (Figure 13).
+The 378 ODP tonnes of methyl bromide emitted in 2019 are about 34% of Australia's total ODS emissions in ODP tonnes.

-Global methyl bromide emissions have been estimated from AGAGE data, including Cape Grim (Rigby $\it et al. 2014$ and updates).
-Global methyl bromide emissions decline from 182 k tonnes in 1999 to 126 k tonnes in 2018, a decline of about 1.3%/yr.
-Methyl bromide emissions drop from 132 k tonnes in 2015 to 126 k tonnes in 2018 reflecting in part the developing country phase-out of non-QPS uses in 2015.
+Global methyl bromide emissions have been estimated from AGAGE data, including Cape Grim (Rigby et al. 2014 and updates).
+Global methyl bromide emissions decline from 182 k tonnes in

+1999 to 127 k tonnes in 2019, a decline of about 1.8%/yr.
+Methyl bromide emissions drop from 133 k tonnes in 2015 to 127 k tonnes in 2019 reflecting in part the developing country phaseout of non-QPS uses in 2015.